BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 Else if Dispute Verdict = resolved to completion, the system will move from the Dispute Pause Phase back to the Settlement Consideration Pause Phase.

 ## Phase 4: Settlement Consideration Pause
-In this phase, the bond is evaluated against the Settlement Conditions [??] for success or failure.
+In this phase, the bond is evaluated against the Settlement Conditions <sup id="39">[39]</sup> for success or failure.
 Similar to the Dispute Pause Phase, all system activity other than settlement consideration activity is paused during this phase.
 A detailed view of the Settlement process is shown [here](artifacts/SettlementConsiderationPhase.png).

 ### Transitions into Settlement Consideration Pause Phase
 1. A Propose Completion Event moves the system from the Execution Phase to the Settlement Consideration Pause Phase.